SomeWeekendReading/someweekendreading.github.io/_posts/2025-11-05-season-of-the-leaf.md

 the result after they've declared _pax._

 I see yesterday was a _very_ good day for the Democrats.
-May there be many more, so we can eventually, remove, indict, convict, and imprison as many Trumpistas as possible.
+May there be many more, so we can eventually remove, indict, convict, and imprison as many Trumpistas as possible.
 Then we also can declare _pax._

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/ceterum-censeo/)